OpenCIAg/BlueFairy/README.md

 }
 ```

-Now the `blinkerOn` will be updated every 50 milliseconds and the LED will blink with the same interval, just like the last example.
+Now `blinkerOn` will be updated every 50 milliseconds and the LED will blink with the same interval, just like the last example.

-The [blink example](/examples/Blink/Blink.ino) use the scheduler to blink fast five times and after 3 seconds blink slower.
+The [blink example](/examples/Blink/Blink.ino) uses the scheduler to blink fast five times and after 3 seconds blink slower.

 ### Keyboard

-The keyboard abstract things to treat inputs, they provide a way to define callbacks functions for events fired by the inputs.
+The keyboard abstract things to treat inputs.
+They provide a way to define callbacks functions for events fired by the inputs.
 Basically the keyboard verify each input periodically and when a change is detected your callback function is called.

-The [keyboard example](/examples/Keyboard/Keyboard.ino) listen some inputs and just send, through the serial port, info about each event.
+The [keyboard example](/examples/Keyboard/Keyboard.ino) listen some inputs and just send info about each event through the serial port.

 ### StateMachine

-The state machine is just a way to help at the organization of the code, they provide a pattern to define what to do when enter or leave a state.
-At the [example](/examples/State/State.ino) there a state that a LED blink fast and a state that the LED blink slowly and some buttons define when change the state.
+The state machine is just a way to help with the organization of the code.
+They provide a pattern to define what to do when entering or leaving a state.
+In the [example](/examples/State/State.ino) there is a state where a LED blink fast, a state where the LED blink slowly and some buttons define when the state is changed.

 ### Namespace

-The `bluefairy` namespace is just a alias for `ciag::bluefairy` namespace, you can choice what you prefer.
+The `bluefairy` namespace is just an alias for `ciag::bluefairy` namespace, you can choose what you prefer.

 Some examples: